jonozzz/hubitat-thinqconnect/README.md

 3. Ensure your devices are registered with LG ThinQ

 ### MQTT Issues
-1. Verify certificate format (PEM)
+1. Verify CSR format (PEM)
 2. Check that certificates are not expired
 3. Ensure MQTT server URL is correct
+4. The LG API throttles client‑certificate issuance.
+In practice, requesting no more than one certificate per minute is reliable.

 ### Device Not Found
 1. Check that device type is supported